Ways to Preserve Apples: How to Store, Freeze, Dry, and Can

 Having a supply of frozen peeled apple slices is useful for future baking into pies, crisps, and other desserts.
 You can freeze fresh apple slices for up to 6 months.

-Think about how you will use the apples and freeze in the amounts that work for your recipes.
-I like to freeze in 2-pound batches because that is the amount I need to make an apple pie.
+Consider how you will use the apples and freeze them in the quantities that work for your recipes.
+I like to freeze 2 pounds of apples in each batch because that is the amount I need to make an apple pie.
 You can also add all the spices for apple pie filling and freeze it for future pies.

 To help prevent the apples from browning, dip the slices in a lemon water bath or an ascorbic acid mixture, such as Fruit-Fresh (follow the instructions on the container).
-For a lemon water bath, fill a large pot with about a gallon of cold water and juice from one lemon or 1/2 cup of bottled lemon juice.
-Soak freshly cut pieces for 10 minutes in a pre-treatment solution of choice.
+For a lemon water bath, fill a large pot with about a gallon of cold water and the juice from one lemon or 1/2 cup of bottled lemon juice.
+Soak freshly cut pieces in a pre-treatment solution of your choice for 10 minutes, then drain and pat dry.

 A sugar coating helps preserve texture and flavor, but you can also freeze apples plain with good results if you plan on using them within 2 to 3 months.

 - Sugar Pack: Wash, peel, and core the apples.
 Cut into even slices.
-Toss about 2 pounds of sliced apples with 1/4 cup of sugar.
-Place the sugar-coated apples into freezer bags or freezer-safe containers, remove air, seal, date, and freeze.
+Toss about 2 pounds of sliced apples with 1/4 cup sugar.
+Place the sugar-coated apples into freezer bags or freezer-safe containers, remove as much air as possible, seal, date, and freeze.

 - Dry Pack: Wash, peel, and core the apples.
 Cut into even slices.
-To prevent clumping, place the apple slices in a single layer on a parchment paper lined baking sheet, and freeze until the apples are solid.
-Then pack the frozen slices into freezer bags or freezer-safe containers, remove air, seal, date, and freeze.
+To prevent clumping, place the apple slices in a single layer on parchment paper-lined trays and freeze until the apples are solid.
+Then, pack the frozen slices into freezer bags or freezer-safe containers, remove as much air as possible, seal, date, and freeze.

 Frozen apple slices will keep for 3 to 6 months in the freezer before losing texture and flavor.